iamshashank7/Foggy-security/README.md

     ./deployChaincode.sh

-## extract the below mentioned prometheus file
+## Extract the below mentioned prometheus file for metrics and healthz of nodes in the network

      prometheus.7z.001